pros-and-cons-of-being-an-owner-operator

 Emotional challenges

-This con stems directly from the previously mentioned adverse factor – held responsible for transportation and having to keep everything under control by yourself, you are not likely to let stress walk past you.
-This suggests that to be a well-performing owner-operator, you’ve got to have strong emotional intelligence and know how not to lose your grip when things are all over the place.
+This con stems directly from the previously mentioned adverse factor held responsible for transportation and having to keep everything under control by yourself, you are not likely to let stress walk past you.
+This suggests that to be a well-performing owner-operator, youve got to have strong emotional intelligence and know how not to lose your grip when things are all over the place.

-It’s costly
+Its costly

 Establishing yourself as an owner-operator is not cheap.
 As you step on the path of starting up your trucking business, you have to brace yourself up for a number of big expenses.